 If you just have to spread cream cheese on bagels or toast, you’ll love this dairy free, fermented version that has all the flavor and loads of probiotics to give your health a boost.
 This delicious and creamy dairy free cream cheese has a delicate macadamia nut flavor.
-Unlike dairy based cream cheeses, this cheese is packed with health promoting beneficial bacteria.
+Unlike dairy based cream cheeses, this vegan cream cheese recipe is packed with health promoting beneficial bacteria.
 It’s simple to make but does need about twelve hours to culture and a couple of hours to set.

 That cream cheese bagel, though.

 this creamy rich Macadamia Cream Cheese recipe is shared with permission from The Cultured Cook by Michelle Schoffro Cook.
 Dr. Cook is a certified herbalist and a board-certified doctor of natural medicine, holding advanced degrees in health, nutrition, orthomolecular nutrition, and acupuncture.

 - 1/2 cup raw, unsalted macadamia nuts *see notes